The Dynamics and Geometry of Semi-Hyperbolic Rational Semigroups: Nice Open Set Condition (for any Rational Semigroup)

-The notion of the Open Set Condition was introduced by Hutchinson in \cite{Hutchinson} in the context of finite alphabet iterated function systems consisting of contracting similarities, was adopted in \cite{mulms} to the setting of countable iterated function systems consisting of contracting conformal maps, and has commonly been used in the theory of iterated function systems since the work of Hutchinson.
+The notion of the Open Set Condition was introduced by Hutchinson in \cite{Hutchinson} in the context of finite alphabet iterated function systems consisting of contracting similarities.
+It was later adopted in \cite{mulms} to the setting of countable alphabet iterated function systems consisting of contracting conformal maps, and has commonly been used in the theory of iterated function systems since the work of Hutchinson.
 A version of the open set condition for expanding rational semigroups was introduced in \cite{hiroki3}.
 In the paper \cite{sush} we defined the Open Set Condition in the context of (loosely meaning) non--recurrent rational semigroups.
 Unlike \cite{hiroki3}, in \cite{sush} we had to allow critical points of $G$ to lie in the Julia set $J(G)$.
 This makes the whole situation more complex and demanding, and forced us in \cite{sush} to strengthen the Open Set Condition a little bit.
 We named such modified condition the Nice Open Set Condition.
+We would like to emphasize that the Nice Open Set Condition and Nice Sets (Families) are totally independent concepts.
+In particular, the adjective ``Nice" was independently introduced for both of them many years ago.
+Although it may be a little bit confusing for some readers, we stick to the historical terminology to respect history and in order not to confuse readers even more by inventing yet new names.
+We think that in our current manuscript this is the first time in the literature that both ``nice" concepts are used simultaneously.

 We proved in \cite{sush} several of its crucial properties and used it heavily therein.
-In the present section we slightly weaken the Nice Open Set Condition of \cite{sush} to fit better to our present geometrical needs and we reprove, with essentially new proofs, its properties that we will need and use throughout the end of the manuscript.
-The Nice Open Set Condition defined below is however still stronger than the one of \cite{sush}.
+In the present section we reprove, with essentially new proofs, its properties that we will need and use throughout the end of the manuscript.
+We also prove some new results.